lsquaredleland/pay-with-DAI/README.md

  3. Deploy `PayWithDAI.sol` with the address from `WDAI.sol` and `DelegateBank.sol`
  4. Set DelegateBank address in WDAI contract
  5. Set PayWithDAI address in DelegateBank

+## Initial Submission
+This was initially done at MakerDAO's and Wyre's [hackathon](https://www.eventbrite.com/e/unblock-the-hackathon-tickets-48209728596) in August 2018.
+With Leland Lee, Alan Lai (Blockchain at Berkeley) and Phillip Liu Jr. (JLab)